Old-Fashioned Cream Cheese Mints Recipe

 Feel free to half the recipe if you don’t need such a large quantity.

 I bought rubber mint molds at a party supply store.
-You could also check a kitchen supply store or buy them online:
+I have also seen them at a kitchen supply store.

 Choosing An Appropriate Mint Mold